santygo1/santygo1/README.md

 ### 😄 About Me :
 I'm 23 y.o. and I'm Software Engineer from Russia.
 - 🔭 I have a higher education in software engineering.
-And now I'm studying in the field of corporate management systems.
 - 🌱 I am currently improve my skills into Java, Spring Framework, Microservices Architecture and Highload.
-- ⚡ I'm working in L2 support for the BSS solution.
+- ⚡ I'm working in support for the BSS.
 ---

 ### 🔨 Languages and Tools :